spearwolf/spearwolf/README.md

 ```
 .. and passionate about crafting code and art!

-I live in Germany, in Beelitz-Heilstätten, very close to Berlin.
+I live in Germany, in a once lost place in Beelitz-Heilstätten, very close to Berlin.
 But I work remotely all over the world.

 If you want to contact me, just have a look at my website &rarr; [www.spearwolf.de](https://www.spearwolf.de/)
 <!--